 How does Patreon work?

 The way Patreon works is simple.
-A content creator can set it up to where a supporter can pay a monthly recurring fee so they can get the exclusive content.
-It’s a subscription-style model to where the creator can set it to whatever price they like.
+A content creator can set it up so that a supporter pays a monthly recurring fee, giving them access to exclusive content.
+It’s a subscription-style model where the creator can set it to whatever price they like.

 How does Patreon make money?

 Patreon charges a fee between 5 and 12 per cent of your earnings, depending on whether you’ve chosen a basic platform, a Pro or a Premium one.
 There are payment processing fees on top of that too – not just for withdrawing money but for being paid into your balance too.
 The fees add up quickly.
 Realistically, expect to keep around 80% of your earnings.

 How much money can you make on Patreon?

 As with any subscription-based platform, the amount of money you’ll make depends on how popular your profile is and how much you charge.

 It’s not unheard of for people to make hundreds of dollars a month, with the top creators breaking into thousands.
 Anywhere between one to five per cent of your Patreon followers will eventually become paid Patrons.
 If you have 10,000 followers and you charge $5 a month, you’ll be looking at making anywhere between $500 to $2500 a month.

 How does it compare to OnlyFans?

 Patreon and OnlyFans have a lot of similarities, but the key difference is in the types of content you’re allowed to promote.
 Patreon allows nudity, but the content must be carefully marked and it can’t include explicit content.
 If you want to go down the adult route, OnlyFans wins out over Patreon.